avengers-p7/Avengers_P7_Documents/GitOps/Understanding.md

 * GitOps requires training for teams unfamiliar with Git and version control.
 * GitOps is more suited for stateless applications, posing challenges for stateful workloads.
 * GitOps doesn't offer a way to manage authentication or other sensitive data without additional tooling.
-* There's the potential for application programming interface throttling, as GitOps consistently polls Git repositories.
-* Large teams that frequently make updates might push a change at the same time, writing to the same files simultaneously.
-* At scale, matching an environment's desired state to Git is difficult without more tools.

 ***
 ## Contact Information:
 | Name | Email address |